PolarSPARC |

 root@dragon:/#

-To stop the running Docker Container with the container id fdd09ace1e94, execute the following command in the containers shell:
+To stop the running Docker Container with the container id 0e3e8a81b479, execute the following command in the containers shell:

-Alternatively, to stop the running Docker Container with the container id fdd09ace1e94, we could execute the following command:
+Alternatively, to stop the running Docker Container with the container id 0e3e8a81b479, we could execute the following command in a terminal window:

-Now, to list all the running containers, execute the following command:
+Once again, to list all the running containers, execute the following command in the terminal window:

 $ docker ps